Rugby

 Rugby World Cup standings

-To determine which countries qualify for the Rugby World Cup 2023 quarter-finals, teams are first split into four pools.
-Within these pools, each nation will play four matches against each other, with the top two teams moving through to the quarter-finals.
-Here’s how the Rugby World Cup standings are looking in each group right now, as of 24/09/2023:
+To determine which countries qualified for the Rugby World Cup 2023 quarter-finals, teams were first split into four pools.
+Within these pools, each nation played four matches against each other, with the top two teams moving through to the quarter-finals.
+Here’s how the Rugby World Cup standings looked in each group after the conclusion of pool play:

 Pool A

-Headlining Pool A are two of the heavyweights in this World Cup, home team France and three-time champions New Zealand.
-After six matches in this group, here’s how the Rugby World Cup standings are looking so far:
+Headlining Pool A were two of the heavyweights in this World Cup, home team France and three-time champions New Zealand.
+With all matches completed in this group, here’s how the Rugby World Cup standings are looking:

 PositionTeamPlayedWonDrawnLostPDPoints